Yasu3D/Yasu3D/README.md

 **Greetings!** I'm Yasu.
-I'm a 3d artist, Beat Saber player/mapper and beginner gamedev.
+I'm a 3d artist, Beat Saber player/mapper and junior gamedev.

 Im currently learning C# and
-getting into Beat Saber modding.
+making my own game.

 If you want to contact me,
-my discord is Yasu#4645.
+my discord is @yasu3d.